Lslidar/Lslidar_ROS1_driver/README.md

 ### Install Git and initialize it

 1. [Install Git](https://github.com/git-guides/install-git)
-2. Go into the destinated file via terminal, type **git init** to initialize git.
+2. Go into the destinated file via terminal, and type **git init** to initialize git.

 ```
 cd <your_work_space>